HarishHary/blink/deployments/README.md

 open http://localhost:9911
 ```

-Leave it off in shared clusters: the UI is unauthenticated and can send messages to live processes.
+Leave both off in shared clusters: neither is authenticated, and both can send messages to live processes.

+Debug logging is chart-wide, not per workload: `--set debug=true` puts `DEBUG=true` in `blink-config`, raising both Blink's logger and every Ergo node to debug level.

 ## Monitoring